Part of our Best Pubs in London microsite. See if we've included your local.

 We defy you to enter this pub without emitting a pirate's "Yeeaarrgggh!!".
 The Captain Kidd is named after one of history's most notorious plunderers, William Kidd, who was eventually hanged hereabouts at a notorious gallows known as Execution Dock.

-The old warehouse location adds to the briny charm of the place, and the large windows overlooking the Thames are a joy.
 There's plenty of space in the large ground-floor bar, with further room and a restaurant upstairs.
 The adjacent yard gives an outdoor riverside option in the summer — something the pub's better-known rivals don't have in abundance.

 The usual range of Sam Smith's beer and wine can be yours for a few pieces of eight.